yancongya/KraftyFx.github.io/_kbar/buttons/index.md

 ---
 layout: default
-title: KBar Buttons
+title: Buttons
+permalink: /kbar/buttons
-nav_order: 1
+nav_order: 2
 has_children: true
-permalink: /kbar/buttons
 ---
 KBar has a lot of different button types.
 Most of them are self explanitory like presets and effects but some are special like the ones below.